AidenRWise/cse15l-lab-reports/lab-report-5-week7.md

 /File[] <Enter> i <Enter> <Escape> k i System.out.println(f.toString() + “.
 It is a directory.”); <Escape> :wq <Enter>
 ```

+First find the location of File[]
 ```
 /File[] <Enter>
 ```

 ![image](vim1.png)

+Then enter insert mode add a new line exit insert move up and then enter insert again
 ```
  i <Enter> <Escape> k i
 ```
 ![image](vim2.png)
+Write the line that adds the print statement
 ```
 System.out.println(f.toString() + “.
 It is a directory.”); <Escape>
 ```
 ![image](vim3.png)
+Save your work
 ```
 :wq <enter>
 ```